 Note that it is mandatory to assign a Repository Key that will be added as the prefix to the Federated repository and displayed on all the sites.

-- In the Federation tab, proceed to add the repositories located on other JPDs to the Federation.
+- In the Federation tab, proceed to add the repositories located on other JFrog Platform Deployments (JPDs) to the Federation.

 - Click Add Repository.

 - In the Add Repositories dialog, add the repositories to the Federation using one of these methods: